 In general, you can measure your intake by how hungry you are as a good measure of health.
 Your body’s natural hunger and fullness cues have been around long before people started measuring the nutritional value of food in numbers.
-Eating more protein will fill you up more than grains, starches and fruits will because protein take longer for the body to digest and process than simple carbohydrates (found in milk chocolate, for example).
-Balancing out your protein intake with small amounts of complex carbohydrates (especially fiber) is great for digestion, which is in turn helpful for effective weight loss.
+Increased protein consumption will fill you up more than grains, starches, and fruits because protein takes longer for the body to digest than simple carbohydrates.
+Balancing out your protein intake with small amounts of complex carbohydrates (especially fiber) is great for digestion, which in turn is helpful for effective weight loss.

 If you really need a numeric estimate, though, you should aim to consume a moderate amount of protein so as not to overdo it, which is about 0.9 grams of protein per pound of body weight.
 So if you weigh 120 pounds, you should aim to eat about 108 grams, or a little less than four ounces, of protein per day.

 Low Carb Diet Plan Menu and Meal Planning

 Limiting the number of carbs you eat per day and stretching that out between meals and snacks can be a big adjustment to make, especially if you are used to eating a plate full of a variety of foods at every meal.
-Foods high in protein are your best options, because being too hungry is often what makes many people trying to go on a new diet struggle to stick to it.
+Foods high in protein and fat are your best options.
+Being hungry all the time is the main culprit to why people have a tough time sticking to a diet.
 A dose of healthy fat at each meal will also help keep your belly from grumbling.

-Here is a sample three-meal and snack menu that can give you an idea of the kinds of meals and snacks you can expect to prepare for yourself throughout the day on a low carb meal plan.
-This will seem like less food than what you are used to eating, but if you stick with healthy foods, you will get used to it in time.
+Here is a sample three-meal and snack menu that can give you an idea of the kinds of meals and snacks you can expect to prepare for yourself throughout the day on a low carb diet plan.
+This will seem like less food than what you are used to eating, but if you stick with healthy foods, you will get used to it fairly quickly.